 The nationwide opioid epidemic has had a significant impact on Ohio families.
 In Ohio, 50% of families involved with Children Services have substance use problems.
-According to the Public Children’s Services Association of Ohio (PCSAO), the extent of opioid use in Fairfield and Pickaway Counties has resulted in higher rates of Children Services involvement.
+According to the Public Children’s Services Association of Ohio (PCSAO), extensive opioid use in Fairfield and Pickaway Counties has resulted in higher rates of Children Services involvement.

-- parental substance misuse increases the chance of a child experiencing physical abuse and neglect
+- Parental substance misuse increases the odds that a child will experience physical abuse and neglect

-- parental substance misuse requires additional services to better serve struggling families
+- Parental substance misuse requires additional services to better serve families who are struggling

 Enhancing Permanency in Children and Families (EPIC)

-With funding from the Administration on Children, Youth, and Families (ACYF), the Ohio State University College of Social Work is collaborating with Job and Family Services for both Fairfield and Pickaway counties to implement the EPIC program.
-EPIC is designed to holistically address substance misuse and associated parenting needs for child welfare involved families.
+With funding from the Administration on Children, Youth, and Families (ACYF), The Ohio State University College of Social Work is collaborating with Job and Family Services for both Fairfield and Pickaway counties to implement the EPIC program.
+EPIC is designed to holistically address substance misuse and provide parenting services for families involved with the child welfare system.

 EPIC aims to:

-The program involves building partnerships between the legal, medical, social, and child welfare systems to create an infrastructure and system of care for substance using parents and their children.
-EPIC is intended to be a long-term and important component in the battle against the opioid epidemic in Ohio.
+The program builds partnerships between the legal, medical, social, and child welfare systems to create an infrastructure and system of care for parents using substances and their children.
+EPIC is intended to be a long-term and significant component in the battle against the opioid epidemic in Ohio.

-To meet these objectives, EPIC utilizes a three-pronged approach using evidence-based/informed programs.
+To meet these objectives, EPIC utilizes a three-pronged approach using evidence-based and informed programs.

 Family Treatment Drug Court (FTDC) with Medication-Assisted Treatment (MAT)